 A creditor can ask the court to “lift” the stay, but only after having a hearing.
-If the court believes that the debtor will not likely be able to afford the home, it is possible that that the automatic stay could be lifted and the foreclosure action could continue.
+If the court believes that the debtor will not likely be able to afford the home, it is possible that the automatic stay could be lifted and the foreclosure action could continue.

 In Chapter 7 cases, the filer must identify which of their property is “exempt.”
 Exempt property is protected from creditors and retained by the filer.

 The exemption laws are found under state law or federal law.
 If the debtor can use a Texas exemption, he or she will be able to keep his or her home.
-The State of Texas offers an unlimited homestead exemption that protects the equity the debtor has in the home, so long has it does not go over a specific acreage.
+The State of Texas offers an unlimited homestead exemption that protects the equity the debtor has in the home, so long as it does not go over a specific acreage.

 While the automatic stay can temporarily stop the foreclosure proceedings, the filer will have a very short period of time to pay any past due payments.
-The debtor also must continue making the regular monthly mortgage payments after the case is discharge until the entire balance owed has been paid in full.
+The debtor also must continue making the regular monthly mortgage payments after the case is discharged until the entire balance owed has been paid in full.

 Chapter 13 bankruptcy proceedings allow the debtor to repay debts through a reorganization repayment plan.
-Under Chapter 13 bankruptcy, the debtor can include past due mortgage payments into this repayment plan which enables the debtor to keep the home.
+Under Chapter 13 bankruptcy, the debtor can include past-due mortgage payments into this repayment plan which enables the debtor to keep the home.